Asbestos Planned Inspectional Initiative (Commercial Properties)

-Asbestos-related lung diseases are preventable, yet asbestos remains the leading cause of work-related deaths in British Columbia.
-As part on-going efforts to address this problem, WorkSafeBC will continue with an enforcement initiative aimed at reducing exposure to asbestos during cleaning, maintenance, repair, and renovation work in commercial buildings.
+Asbestos-related lung diseases are preventable, yet exposure to asbestos remains the leading cause of work-related deaths in British Columbia.
+As part of on-going efforts to address this problem, WorkSafeBC will continue with an enforcement initiative aimed at reducing exposure to asbestos during cleaning, maintenance, repair, and renovation work in commercial buildings.

-People who work in proximity to asbestos-containing materials in commercial buildings — such as professional buildings, office buildings, and shopping centres — may face a risk of exposure when their activities disturb materials such as drywall, flooring, ceilings, block walls containing vermiculite, or insulation materials.
+People who work in proximity to asbestos-containing materials in commercial buildings — such as professional buildings, office buildings, and shopping centres — may face a risk of exposure when their activities disturb asbestos containing materials such as drywall, flooring, ceilings, insulating materials, and block walls containing vermiculite.

-The goals of the 2018–2020 Asbestos Initiative: Commercial Properties are to:
+The goals of the Asbestos Planned Inspectional Initiative (Commercial Properties) are to:

-- Ensure effective asbestos management plans (including for employees, contractors, and tenants) are implemented that consider the potential for worker exposure to asbestos
+- Ensure that effective asbestos management plans (for employees, contractors, and tenants) are implemented, and that these plans consider the potential for worker exposure to asbestos

-- Assess and develop knowledge of workplace parties concerning the hazards of asbestos exposure
+- Assess and develop knowledge of workplace parties related to the potential hazards of asbestos exposure

 - Ensure workers are familiar with and follow exposure control plans, including reporting of any unsafe conditions

-- Engage directly with commercial property owners and building management employers to establish asbestos management plans, which will in turn affect contractors and workers who perform cleaning, maintenance, repair, and renovation work on these buildings
+- Engage directly with commercial property owners and building management employers to confirm the establishment of asbestos management plans, which will in turn affect contractors and workers who perform cleaning, maintenance, repair, and renovation work on these buildings

 - Focus on the identification, assessment, and control of asbestos in commercial buildings

-- Assess the effectiveness of asbestos hazard communication, reporting of hazards, and the coordination of asbestos-related work activities
+- Assess the effectiveness of asbestos hazard-related communication, reporting of hazards, and the coordination of asbestos-related work activities

 What you can do